oracle-livelabs/security/database/advanced/avdf-restructured/report-alert.md

 3. Find out the actionable security assessment findings using the natural language query

-    - Enter the following query *What are the high and medium risk security assesssment findings in `employees_search` and `customer_orders` instance*
+    - Enter the following query *What are the high and medium risk security assesssment findings in `employees_search` instance*

     ![AVDF](./images/avdf-700.png "Sec-advisor1")

     - Review the results of the query to see where you need to focus your next steps to further strengthen security posture.

-4. Identify the risk landscape of users from the user assesssment findings in `employees_search` and `customer_orders` instance
+4. Identify the risk landscape of users from the user assesssment findings in `employees_search` instance

-    - Enter the following query *Summarize the user assesssment findings in `employees_search` and `customer_orders` instance*
+    - Enter the following query *Summarize the user assesssment findings in `employees_search`*

     ![AVDF](./images/avdf-701.png "Sec-advisor2")

-    - You will notice that **employees_search** has higher concentration of users carrying potential risks owing to their entitlements
+    - You will notice that **employees_search** has high concentration of critical privilege users carrying potential risks owing to their entitlements

-5. Let's probe more to identify the database administrators in both these databases
+5. Let's probe more to identify the database administrators who have broader access across databases

     - Enter the following query *List the distinct database administrators in **customer_orders** instance who are not C## user*
     - Enter the following query *List the distinct database administrators in **employees_search** instance who are not C## user*